Franz-Josef-Danner/tracking/README.md

 # Kaiserlich Track Addon

-This repository contains a simple Blender addon. **Important:** the `__init__.py` file must reside at the root of the addon alongside all helper modules.
-When zipping the addon, select all files directly and **do not** include an extra parent folder.
-Blender extracts the archive into a new directory whose name matches the zip file, so the root must contain `__init__.py`.
+This repository contains a simple Blender addon. **Important:** zip the files directly so that `__init__.py` sits at the archive root; Blender extracts the archive into a folder with that name and expects the module at the top level.
 The addon adds a panel to the Movie Clip Editor for custom tracking options.
-If the addon is nested in another directory when the zip is created, Blender will fail to load the module.
-Double-check that `__init__.py` and the helper scripts sit directly in the archive root before installing.

 ## Installation
 1. In Blender open **Edit > Preferences > Add-ons**.